salahnomad/salahnomad.github.io/content/resources/seo-alchemy/souk-algorithm/index.md

 *In the Souk:* Hamid's stall has stood in the same spot since his grandfather's time.
 The worn wooden counter holds the memory of a million transactions.
 His authority isn't just claimed; it's **earned through time**.

 *The SEO Translation:* **Your "About" page is your most important ranking factor.** It's your digital storefront.
-I rebuilt mine after realizing my most valuable asset wasn't my technical knowledge—it was the story of my journey from a **[National Panasonic R-441B radio](/cultural-bridges/tech/analog-api/)** to AI ethics.
-That story is my proof of first-hand experience.
+I rebuilt mine after realizing my most valuable asset wasn't my technical knowledge—it was the story of my journey from a vintage shortwave radio to AI ethics.
+That story is my proof of first-hand experience, a principle of intentional connection I call [**The Analog API**](/cultural-bridges/tech/analog-api/).
 People connect with a journey, not a list of services.

 **Actionable Insight:** Before writing another blog post, rewrite your "About" page.
 Tell the story only you can tell.
 Answer: *Why you?
 Why this?
 Why now?*